 It is only with the heart that one can see clearly; what is essential is invisible to the eyes….

-The Humanistic Elective in alternative medicine, Activism and Reflective Transformation (HEART), will provide twenty-five (25) fourth-year medical students with a unique and rewarding way to conclude their medical school careers and prepare for their future work as healer-physicians.
+The Humanistic Elective in Activism, Reflective Transformation, and Integrative Medicine (HEART-IM), will provide twenty-five (25) fourth-year medical students with a unique and rewarding way to conclude their medical school careers and prepare for their future work as healer-physicians.
 Applicants should have a strong interest in exploring the path of healing within the modern world and medical system.
 The month-long elective will be structured as a group exploration of what it means to be a healer and how we can each work to embody it as we progress in our careers.
-The elective is accredited by the University of Florida College of Medicine as a general elective in internal medicine.
-The 2013 elective is set for the Quaker Center in Ben Lomond, CA.

 Students will spend the month in a cooperative living and learning environment.
 We will create a community focused around the exploration of the healing path.
 We will cook and clean together, teach and learn from each other.
 At the same time, we will be expanding our knowledge on a number of important topics not typically emphasized in medical school curricula.
 Ample time will be available for reflection and self-care.

 Didactic and experiential sessions will be facilitated by inspiring physician mentors and other experts.
 Specific sessions will be focused on intentional community building, complementary and alternative/holistic and integrative medicine, social justice and activism, reflective transformation including meditative practices, and personal growth skills such as communication and intention.
 Any clinical site visits will demonstrate ways to incorporate social justice and patient advocacy into clinical care.